wfjm/w11/tools/asm-11/README.md

-This directory tree contains the **environment for asm-11 assembler** and is organized in
+This directory tree contains the **environment for the asm-11 assembler** and is organized in

 | Directory | Content |